 The parietal bone has:

-- 2 surfaces: external and internal.
+- Two surfaces: external and internal.

-Sometimes, the parietal bone is split into 2 parts: upper and lower by an anomalous anteroposterior suture.
+Sometimes, the parietal bone is split into two parts: upper and lower by an anomalous anteroposterior suture.
 The physician may mistake this state using a fracture.
 But it can be ruled out easily as the anomalous parietal suture is bilateral.

-It is an unpaired bone situated at the base of the skull.
+Sphenoid Bone is an unpaired bone situated at the base of the skull.
 Its resemblance is of the shape of a butterfly or bat with outstretched wings.

 It is composed of the following 7 parts: